Program for Thursday April 30, 2026

 • Track: Networking

-Co-Chairs: Melissa Dattalo, MD & Emma C. Williams, PharmD, BCGP, CPP
+Co-Chairs: Melissa Dattalo, MD, MPH & Emma C. Williams, PharmD, BCGP, CPP

 The mission of this SIG is to ensure every chronically ill, medically complex patient who is homebound and in need has access to quality HBPC that results in a profound improvement in medical outcomes, patient and family experience, and healthcare spending.
 To accomplish our mission, we: (1) provide awareness of the value and rewards of HBPC to AGS members; (2) support AGS members dedicated to advancing the field of HBPC; and (3) collaborate and discuss HBPC models of care, best practices, and key metrics to measure performance and quality of care.